elastic/enterprise-search-microsoft-teams-connector/README.md

 #### `end_time`

 A UTC timestamp the connector uses to determine which objects to extract and sync from Microsoft Teams.
 Determines the *stopping* point for a [full sync](#full-sync).
+Supports the following time format `YYYY-MM-DDTHH:MM:SSZ`

 ```yaml
 end_time: 2022-04-01T04:44:16Z
 ```

+By default it is set to current execution time.

 #### `log_level`